Mizzou offers new hazing prevention tool - NewsBreak

 The lawsuit states Santulli’s “skin was pale and his lips were blue, yet no one called 911.”
 Instead, the decision was made to drive Santulli to University Hospital in Columbia in one of the brother’s cars.
 The lawsuit says “when they arrived, hospital staff went to the car only to find that Danny was not breathing and in cardiac arrest.
 CPR was performed and Danny’s heart was restarted.”

-Santulli, now unable to walk, talk, is blind and unable to care for himself.
+Santulli, now unable to walk or talk is blind and unable to care for himself.
 He lives in Minnesota with his parents, but his older sister just started her senior year at Mizzou.
 The family’s lawyer, David Bianchi, said he’s been told seven fraternity members have been expelled from Mizzou, but the University of Missouri only says that 13 have been disciplined.
 Bianchi said that Danny’s sister has seen some of the brothers involved in her brother’s case around campus this year.
-Bianchi said that Danny’s medical bills exceed over $2 million.
+Bianchi said that Danny’s medical bills exceed $2 million.

 This week, the University of Missouri sent a letter to fraternity and sorority leaders about new hazing prevention tools.
 The letter says the “new training consists of three effective, evidence-based courses:”